 Apart from these, there are also non-wood drumsticks made from aluminum, and these are also recommended for heavier and louder music.
 Aluminum drumsticks are extremely durable and have bigger rebounds than drumsticks made of wood.

 Every drumstick can be divided into four parts.
 The tip, the taper or shoulder, the shaft, and the butt.

 The tip is the front end of the stick, and it’s designed to hit the drum heads.
 There are different shapes and materials from which the tips are made.
 Tips can be either wood or nylon.
 Wood is what you find in a normal drumstick, but if you want more attack and a brighter sound, you can go for the nylon drumsticks.

 Nylon drumsticks are recommended drumsticks for e-drum kits.
-There are also different shapes of tips, including standard teardrop tips, barrel tips, and round tips.
+There are also different shapes of tips, including standard teardrop tips, barrel tips, oval, round, and acorn.
 All of these provide different sounds, most noticeable on the ride cymbal.

 The third and biggest part is the shaft, often referred to as the body.
 This is the section where the drumstick has a constant diameter, and with this part, you hit the rim on the snare when you play rimshots.

 The last part is the butt.
 This part doesn’t have some important role to play, but it’s the part that you hold in hand and must be comfortable.

 Depending on the shape of the tip, the sound output will vary in feel and tone.
 Teardrop tips offer a warm output with an emphasis on low tones.
 Barrel tips are louder and more punchy, used for heavier genres of music.
 Oval tips bring out a large spectrum of sound that is suitable for many settings.
 Round or ball tips offer a clean, bright, and crisp sound.
 Lastly, acorn tips produce a full and rich sound.